Press-OK/SmallMimic/README.md

     void mouseUp(MouseButton);
         Send a mouse release action.

+For the string syntax that is used for the key-sending functions, it mostly follow the syntax used by AutoHotKey which can be found here: https://www.autohotkey.com/docs/commands/Send.htm

 # License Information
 This project uses the SWT library included with Eclipse IDE, as well as the RXTX library from GitHub, and their respective licenses are included.
 This project uses the same license, I guess.
 Or let's just say, a good one.
 Whichever the best one is.
 That one.